Click here to view Dr. Retzler's HormoneSynergy® Longevity BLOG

 • Limiting or avoiding tanning beds

-• Being mindful of reflective surfaces (water, snow)
+• Being mindful of reflective surfaces such as water and snow

 Early Detection Matters

 Unlike many internal cancers, skin changes are visible.
-This creates an opportunity for earlier detection.
-Monitoring the skin for new or changing lesions, and having regular skin evaluations when appropriate, can help identify problems earlier.
+That visibility creates an opportunity for earlier recognition and earlier action.
+Monitoring the skin for new lesions, changing moles, non-healing spots, or unusual pigmentation can help identify concerns before they progress further.

 Skin Cancer in the Context of Longevity Medicine

-Skin cancer highlights a key principle: prevention is often about aligning behavior with known risk.
-In this case, the relationship between UV exposure and skin damage is well established.
+Skin cancer highlights an important principle within longevity medicine: prevention often means aligning behavior with clearly understood risk.
+In the case of skin cancer, the relationship between ultraviolet exposure and skin damage is well established.
+That makes this one of the more actionable areas of preventive care.

 What This Means in Real Life

-Skin cancer prevention is one of the most actionable areas of medicine.
-Small, consistent habits—daily sun protection, awareness of exposure, and attention to skin changes—can meaningfully reduce risk over time.
+Skin cancer prevention is one of the most actionable areas of medicine because the connection between exposure and risk is so practical.
+Daily sun protection, awareness of cumulative exposure, and attention to skin changes are not complicated, but they matter.
+Over time, those simple habits can meaningfully reduce risk.

 Related Cancer Prevention Topics